solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 The validator may be fed a snapshot and gossip info for a different (though not necessarily malicious) cluster.
-If that cluster is at slot 100,000 while the cluster the validator intended to join is at 10,000, if the validator votes once on the wrong cluster, it is locked out of the correct cluster for at least 90,000 slots.
+If that cluster is at slot 100,000 while the cluster the validator intended to join is at 10,000, if the validator votes once on the wrong cluster, it must not vote on the correct cluster for at least 90,000 slots to avoid being slashed.
 This is because slashing is based on slot numbers, so when the validator makes a vote `V` on the wrong cluster's slot 100,000, it is locked out of voting on any slot < `100,000 + lockout(V)` on the correct cluster.

 ### Voting Before Catching Up